IanJChoi/00_ianjchoi.com/outputs/tech/HowDoesCdWork/00_ReadMe.txt

 +-----------------------------------fun facts-------------------------------------+
 The name zsh comes from “Z Shell”.
 The “Z” is often said to have been chosen to evoke the idea of a “final” or “ultimate” shell, since Z is the last letter of the alphabet.
-If this interpretation is incorrect, I would appreciate any clarification.
+If this is incorrect, I would appreciate any clarification.
 +---------------------------------------------------------------------------------+